Developing an Appetite for Risk?

 8th November 2014

 Risk assessment methodologies such as InfoSaaS are based around calculating levels of risk, and comparing the result against pre-defined levels determined by the organisation as being their “risk appetite”.
-But what does this term actually mean, how it is calculated and how does it become a pragmatic yet effective foundation to your Information Security Management System?
+But what does this term actually mean, how it is calculated and how does it become a pragmatic yet effective foundation to your Information Security Management System which is assessed against ISO27001?

 From the outset, having an appetite for risk is a strange concept to many, who quite reasonably believe that nobody would willingly accept a risk if it was in any way avoidable, or similarly how can there be a value applied to risk which is, by its very nature, very difficult to assign a number to?
 To put these opinions into context, information security risk management, unfortunately, has to deal with a wide selection of potentially “bad things”, from power outages to credit card fraud and component failure to employee theft (among many, many more).
 It is easy to see, therefore, that the effort involved in managing risks is always going to incur cost and effort, as the best result that you can hope to achieve is the predicted events not happening, or business as usual.